antmicro/kenning/docs/source/cmd-usage.md

   --disable-performance-measurements
                         Disable collection and processing of performance metrics

+TVMCompiler arguments:
+  --model-framework {keras,onnx,darknet,torch,tflite}
+                        The input type of the model, framework-wise --target TARGET       The kind or tag of the target device --target-host TARGET_HOST
+                        The kind or tag of the host (CPU) target device --opt-level OPT_LEVEL
+                        The optimization level of the compilation --libdarknet-path LIBDARKNET_PATH
+                        Path to the libdarknet.so library, for darknet models --compile-use-vm      At compilation stage use the TVM Relay VirtualMachine --output-conversion-function {default,dict_to_tuple}
+                        The type of output conversion function used for PyTorch conversion --conv2d-data-layout CONV2D_DATA_LAYOUT
+                        Configures the I/O layout for the CONV2D operations --conv2d-kernel-layout CONV2D_KERNEL_LAYOUT
+                        Configures the kernel layout for the CONV2D operations --use-fp16-precision  Applies conversion of FP32 weights to FP16 --use-int8-precision  Applies conversion of FP32 weights to INT8 --use-tensorrt        For CUDA targets: delegates supported operations to TensorRT --dataset-percentage DATASET_PERCENTAGE
+                        Tells how much data from the calibration dataset (training or external) will be used for calibration dataset

+Optimizer arguments:
+  --compiled-model-path COMPILED_MODEL_PATH
+                        The path to the compiled model output

 NetworkProtocol arguments:
   --host HOST           The address to the target device --port PORT           The port for the target device